Addison Mizner: Legacy

 In 1951 Theodore Pratt wrote a novel, The Big Bubble, which is a thinly veiled biography of Mizner.
 In 2014 Richard René Silvin published his book Villa Mizner: The House that Changed Palm Beach, chronicling the life of Addison Mizner though a story about Mizner's own home on Worth Avenue and Via Mizner, Palm Beach: Villa Mizner.

-Mizner's Lounge was the bar at Walt Disney World's Grand Floridian Resort & Spa from the hotel's opening in 1988 until 2019.
-Mizner's Lounge closed on April 12, 2019, and will be replaced by a Beauty and the Beast-themed bar and lounge.
+Mizner's Lounge was the name of the tavern at Walt Disney World's Grand Floridian Resort & Spa from the hotel's opening in 1988 until 2019.
+Mizner's Lounge closed on April 12, 2019, to be replaced by a Beauty and the Beast-themed bar and lounge.

+Award

+The Addison Mizner Award was created in 2013 by the Florida Chapter of the Institute of Classical Architecture & Art for Excellence in Classical and Traditional Architecture.
+During the early period of Florida's urban development, the standards of excellence in composition and craftsmanship were defined by Mizner's civic and domestic works in classical and traditional design.
+The awards are presented yearly in the multiple categories.